harry79ph/react-js-todo-organizer/README.md

 ## Extending an item (opening description section of each item)
 Users can open the content section of the item by clicking on Extend button.
 The same button can be used to close the content back.
 ## Saving items for later
 All items can be saved into local storage by clicking on Save button at that time for later views.
-So when user comes back later to the app all the saved items will be showing up again.
+So when user comes back later to the app, all the saved items will be showing up again.
 If new item(s) added or existing one(s) deleted, this button can be used again to update the items in local storage.
-If user wants to clear up the storage, they can delete all the items and click on Save button.
+If the user wants to clear up the storage, they can delete all the items and click on Save button again.